AngeloAntona/Emolyser/README.md

 Numero di campioni nel testing set: 305
 ```
 ### 4. Training
+We want now to build and train a neural network to classify emotions.
+The structure of our model is:
 ```
  Layer (type)                        │ Output Shape                │ Param #
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┿━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┿━━━━━━━━━━━